"The Best News on Anna Maria Island Since 1992"

 The suit requests information that led to the March 8 resignation of building official Ed Mc Adam.
 His resignation apparently was prompted by a one-sentence, undated memo to Mayor John Chappie by Gail M. Garneau, code enforcement officer, which states: "Please be advised that I am filing a formal complaint against the city of Bradenton Beach for sexual harassment by the building official, Ed Mc Adam."

-The Islander believes additional documents are in existence regarding the allegation by Garneau and the subsequent resignation by Mc Adam.
+The islander believes additional documents are in existence regarding the allegation by Garneau and the subsequent resignation by Mc Adam.
 However, repeated requests for additional documents have produced no results.

 City clerk Nora Idso, custodian of records for the city, said "I wish I could supply [your request].
 I can't produce what I don't have."